The Dominance and Monopolies Review: Belgium

 Market definition and market power

 When it comes to market definition and the assessment of dominance, the BCA and the Belgian courts can be generally expected to use the same criteria as the European Commission, the General Court and the European Court of Justice.
-As noted above, the definition of 'dominance' provided by Article I.6 of the CEL is directly derived from the well-known formula expressed by the European Court of Justice in Hoffmann-La Roche.
-As under EU law, it is essential under Belgian law to first define the relevant markets before assessing whether an undertaking holds a dominant position.
+As noted above, the definition of dominance provided by Article I.6 of the CEL is directly derived from the well-known formula expressed by the European Court of Justice in Hoffmann-La Roche, because, under EU law, it is essential under Belgian law to first define the relevant markets before assessing whether an undertaking holds a dominant position.

-In line with practices at the EU level, the assessment of dominance requires consideration of various factors that, taken separately, are not necessarily determinative.34 Among these factors, considerable importance is given to market shares.
-Although the CEL does not provide for a market-share threshold above which an undertaking would be deemed dominant, the BCA has considered in the past that a market share exceeding 50 per cent entailed a presumption of dominance.35 Likewise, a market share exceeding 40 per cent, while not decisive in itself, has been viewed as a very important indication of the existence of a dominant position.36 Conversely, the BCA has also proved that it is open to more sophisticated approaches whereby 'a considerable market share is not automatically considered as equivalent to a dominant position'.37 Overall, Belgian practice recognises the need to assess the position of an allegedly dominant company in comparison with the position of its competitors and to consider in particular,38 as a proxy for the ability to circumvent competitive constraints and as evidence of a possibility to behave independently of competition: the differences in market shares;39 the evolution in time of market shares; the concentration index of the relevant markets; the existence of barriers to entry; the significance of potential competition; the existence of network effects; the vertically integrated structure of competing firms; competing firms' respective economic and financial power; and the nature of the contentious practices.
-The BCA has also relied on earlier findings of dominance in its own decisions.40
+In line with practices at the EU level, the assessment of dominance requires consideration of various factors that, taken separately, are not necessarily determinative.37 Among these factors, considerable importance is given to market shares.
+Although the CEL does not provide for a market share threshold above which an undertaking would be deemed dominant, the BCA has considered in the past that a market share exceeding 50 per cent entailed a presumption of dominance.38 Likewise, a market share exceeding 40 per cent, while not decisive in itself, has been viewed as a very important indication of the existence of a dominant position.39 Conversely, the BCA has also proved that it is open to more sophisticated approaches whereby 'a considerable market share is not automatically considered as equivalent to a dominant position'.40 Overall, Belgian practice recognises the need to assess the position of an allegedly dominant company in comparison with the position of its competitors and to consider, in particular,41 as a proxy for the ability to circumvent competitive constraints and as evidence of a possibility to behave independently of competition, the following:

 Finally, there are only a small number of precedents in which the BCA has had recourse to the concept of collective dominance.
-The main example to date is the 2014 decision dismissing a complaint brought against various film studios.41 The complaint against the studios involved digital screening fees paid by major record companies (the majors) to certain theatre owners and 'incubators', but not to the complainant.
-The Auditorate summarily referred to the Sony/BMG criteria,42 which it found inapplicable to the case at hand and therefore rejected the allegation of collective dominance on the part of the majors.
+The main example to date is the 2014 decision dismissing a complaint brought against various film studios.44 The complaint against the studios involved digital screening fees paid by major record companies (the majors) to certain theatre owners and 'incubators', but not to the complainant.
+The Auditorate summarily referred to the Sony v.
+BMG criteria,45 which it found inapplicable to the case at hand and therefore rejected the allegation of collective dominance on the part of the majors.
 Moreover, the Auditorate noted that the European Commission had already investigated the substance of the companies' contracts involving digital screening fees, and had closed its investigation after the contracts in question were amended.

 ii Exclusionary abuses